SWI-Prolog/rclswi/README.md

     - Provide access to the QoS policies
   - Threads (Executors)
     - Thread-per-node model?
-  - ROS2 Lifecycle support
+  - ROS2 Lifecycle support?
   - Integration into ROS deployment
     - Build, portability
       - Find the right SWI-Prolog
       - Use `rclutils` to get some portable alternatives
     - Allow running a ROS node interactively from Prolog
-      - Make sure SWI-Prolog finds library(ros) and the C part of it.
+      -	Make installation follow the SWI-Prolog _pack_ structure so we can attach the ROS API as a pack.
     - Allow deploying a ROS node using `ros2 run`
       - How to do that?
       - Pass command line options into `rcl_init()` and `rcl_node_init()`